kdeldycke/awesome-engineering-team-management/README.md

 ## Re-organizations

-* `If you have dealt with large, completely incompetent organisations and wondered how the hell they actually keep going - theres your answer.
+* `If you have dealt with large, completely incompetent organizations and wondered how the hell they actually keep going - theres your answer.
 If built correctly it's genuinely difficult to mess things up.` ([source](https://news.ycombinator.com/item?id=20533922)).
 I.e. the structure of the organization is quintessential to its longevity.
 * [If I Close My Data Centers, What About the People/Jobs Lost?](https://news.ycombinator.com/item?id=17329028) - F50's data centers being migrated to commercial cloud provider.
 But what about the people currently doing legacy stuff?
 The answer: retrain.
 * `This is the managerialist dream.
 To replace employees' judgement and competence with a process and management methodology. (...)
 It never works.` ([source](https://news.ycombinator.com/item?id=20881308)).
 And why the retraining answer above is the best one.
 * [An Alternative Approach to Re-Orgs At Your Company](https://caseyaccidental.com/alternative-approach-re-orgs/) - `Trying not to repeat re-org mistakes, we started working on a structure that would make the re-org act like a feedback-fueled progress driven by the teams instead of by people above them.`.
 This is an attempt to extract from the ground up signals pointing to inadequate structure.
 My cautionary tale: this might only work up to a point depending on the company's culture.